hechi/springEmployeeChallenge/README.md

 The goal is to implement an application that handles the employees of a company.
 The application must expose a REST API, so that other services can communicate with it easily.

+### Challenge

+1. Create an employee model (Uuid, email, fullname, birthday, list of hobbies)
+2. Get a list of all employees (response as JSON Array)
+3. Get a specific employee by uuid (response as JSON Object)
+4. Update an employee
+5. Delete an employee

+additional tasks
+* expose API endpoints with swagger
+* add authentication to create, update and delete functions
+* connect a real database to store the employee's via docker container

+restriction
+* email is unique

+#### What can you do until now

+* Create, Update, Read and Delete employee's
+  * Read can be done without authentication
+  * Create, Update and Delete has to be done as the default user *admin*
+* View the API via Swagger
+* Build a docker image
+* Use docker and connect it to an real database

 ## Disclaimer

 This was a challenge it is not for production usage.
 So if you have tips or suggestion how to make it nicer and cleaner let me know.